“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 Unfortunately, it’s often not possible to be successful at every new project you undertake.

-I accepted the loss and thought about what I could to do continue moving forward.
+I accepted the loss and thought about what I could do to continue moving forward.

 The question which I had to answer was simple, but the answer was difficult: